RayaneGuebre/AI-Assistant/README.md

-AI-Assistant
+# AI-Assistant

 I'm tired of managing my calendar, emails, and daily tasks manually, and of limited assistants like Alexa.
-That’s why I want to build my own AI voice assistant, inspired by iron man's Jarvis, i want to create a voice assistant that's smart and that can help me with all my everyday tasks
+That’s why I want to build my own AI voice assistant, inspired by Iron Man's Jarvis, I want to create a smart voice assistant that can help me with all my everyday tasks and more

 # Features (Planned and In Progress)